-MTS 101 Anatomy and Physiology I
+MTS 101c Anatomy and Physiology I

-This course will serve as an introduction to the study skills, terminology and basic principles of human structure and function.
-This will include chemical organization, cell anatomy & physiology, and histology with additional emphasis on bone tissue.
-The students will gain additional knowledge of the integumentary system, nervous tissue, and muscle tissue with a special emphasis on muscle contraction.
+This course will serve as an introduction to the study skills, terminology, and basic principles of human structure and function.
+This will include the chemical level, cell anatomy & physiology, and histology with an additional emphasis on bone tissue.
+Students will gain additional knowledge of the integumentary system.